prollynotkoba/prollynotkoba/README.md

 ### License

-Marq Francis Capilos | App Dev Student is licensed under the prollynotkoba license.
+This is licensed under the orcawrldwide license.
 See [LICENSE.txt](LICENSE.txt) for more information.

 ### Authors

-Marq Francis A. Capilos - I-B AppDev Student from University of Makati

-### Special Thanks

-I want to say thanks to Bro Code for the learning materials from his YouTube channel to build my website alongside the W3schools, GeekforGeeks, & StacksOverflow without you guys I cannot finish my project.
+prollynotkoba